DOAJ/doaj-kit/building-blocks/typography.md

 ---
 layout: with-sidebar
 title: 'Typography'
+category: building-block
 ---

-## Typeface pairing
+## Pairing

-Two matching typefaces, based on their x-height, were selected to create a combination of serifs and sans-serifs.
+Three matching typefaces, based on their x-height, were selected to create a combination of serifs and sans-serifs.
 We will not load all of the weights, styles, and scripts at first to avoid performance issues.

 Their use is restricted to the following: